rhocela/wisdom-walk/docs/part-3/day-23.md

 **Day:** 23

-**When This Happened:** Wilderness of Sin and Rephidim - God provides for physical needs
+**When this Happened:** Wilderness of Sin and Rephidim - God provides for physical needs

 **Readings:**
 - Exodus 16:1–17:7 (Narrative)